 Platforms and apps that require you to ship to the buyer are for a different article.

-Before the days of eBay and Craigslist, consumer-to-consumer sales were frequently done via the newspaper classifieds.
+Before the days of eBay, Craigslist, and other websites to sell stuff locally, consumer-to-consumer sales were frequently done via the newspaper classifieds.
 Listings generally weren’t free.

 Still, there are better choices for all but very niche circumstances than eBay’s local pickup.
 So, where can you sell your stuff online for free?